alhaji-aki/invoicing-app-nest-js/README.md

 [ ] A user should be able to login, reset password, change password, update profile

-[ ] A user can has companies that sends invoices and ones that receive invoices.
+[ ] A user can have companies that sends invoices and ones that receive invoices.

 [ ] A user can get all their invoices